About Carpe Diem Cleaning

 After managing restaurants for 10 years (starting in the bakery department and working up to GM!), Madeline brings a keen ability to adapt to circumstances and understand people, which makes her team love working with her through the exciting challenges of each day!

-When she’s not training a team or creating a client-happy, fuel-happy schedule route, you can find Madeline hanging out with her beagle-shepherd mix, Foxey (after Jimi Hendrix’s “Foxey Lady”!) and exploring new restaurants with her boyfriend, Braxton.
+Outside of the office, you can find Madeline hanging out with her beagle-shepherd mix, Foxey (after Jimi Hendrix’s “Foxey Lady”!), exploring new restaurants with her husband, Braxton, and her toddler, Violet.

 Scott has an MBA from NC Central’s School of Business and an undergraduate Management degree with a concentration in Accounting and Finance.
 From 2001 to 2013 he worked at the North Carolina Small Business and Technology Center (SBTDC) counseling small business owners and teaching a Business Planning course.
 Prior to joining the SBTDC, Scott owned his own business and worked in several other small businesses for 12 years as the VP of Sales, National Sales Manager, and Marketing Director.